 Join Melissa and her Italian School Partners in Italy to learn Italian.
 Perfect for couples or individuals.
 Open to all language levels.
 During the mornings, we study at a partner school in classes perfect for your language level.
 In the afternoons, we go on adventures and excursions.
 We sink our hands into pasta dough, raise our wine glasses, laugh, dance, and chat the evenings away in Italian with teachers and Italian friends.
 You will travel with like-minded individuals and make memories and friends to last a lifetime.

 Price (without airfare): $4,300-$4,500

-At Home in Italy is the perfect opportunity to immerse yourself in language and culture for one or two individuals in a city that interests you and at a time that fits your travel schedule.
+Perfect opportunity for one or two individuals to visit a city that interests you at a time that fits your travel schedule.
 Homestays combine formal study with everyday family activities.